The Syrian Civil War (high school version)

 *Please note that this sample lesson is meant for high school students.

 War and violence make it difficult to vaccinate children in certain parts of the world.
-Violence doesn't always mean war, however (remember some of the violence in Pakistan you learned about in previous lessons?).
+However, violence doesn't always mean war (remember some of the violence in Pakistan you learned about in previous lessons?).
 In this lesson, we’re going to look at the challenges war brings when it comes to accessing vaccines.
-Let's take a brief look at the war in Syria as an example.
+Let's take a look at the war in Syria as an example.

 When did the war in Syria start, and how long has it been going on?